Kent Charles Obituary - NY | Legacy Pro

 GLENS FALLS - Kent Bernard Charles, born on Nov.
 10, 1961, in Glens Falls, passed away after a five year battle with cancer.
 We are comforted knowing he is now at peace and reunited with his sister, Kris.

-He is survived by his wife, Mary Charles and their two children, Jessi and Josh and his beloved dog, Aiko; his mother, Dorothy Kokoletsos and her husband, Jack Kokoletsos; his sister, Kimberly Hans and his brother-in-law, James Hans; his brother, Kevin Charles; his nephew, Stephen Moore and his niece-in-law, Tatiana Moore; several aunts, uncles, cousins and so many friends.
+He is survived by his wife, Mary Charles and their two children: Jessi and Josh and his beloved dog, Aiko; mother, Dorothy Kokoletsos and her husband, Jack Kokoletsos; sister, Kimberly Hans; brother-in-law, James Hans; brother, Kevin Charles; nephew, Stephen Moore and niece-in-law, Tatiana Moore; several aunts, uncles, cousins, and so many friends.

-Kent was predeceased by his sister, Kristina Wilson; his infant son, Jacob; his father, Ronald Charles; his mother-in-law, Kathleen Rydzik; his father-in-law, Joseph Rydzik; his grandparents, aunts and uncles.
+Kent was predeceased by his sister, Kristina Wilson; infant son, Jacob; father, Ronald Charles; mother-in-law, Kathleen Rydzik; father-in-law, Joseph Rydzik; grandparents, aunts and uncles.

 Kent fought a courageous battle against stomach cancer.
 He wishes to be remembered not of how he passed but for the life he lived, the family he loved, and the places and things that were dear to him.

-A private memorial service will take place at Regan Denny Stafford Funeral Home, followed by calling hours from 4 to 7 p.m.
-Friday, Sept.
-18.
+A private memorial service will take place at Regan Denny Stafford Funeral Home, followed by calling hours on Friday, Sept.
+18, 2020 from 4 to 7 p.m.

-In lieu of flowers, contributions may be made to Debbie's Dream Foundation in honor of The Charles Family. https:/secure.debbiesdream.orgplientsebbiesdreamonation.jsp?campaign=190&
+In lieu of flowers, contributions may be made to Debbie's Dream Foundation in honor of The Charles Family, which can be found at: https://secure.debbiesdream.org/np/clients/debbiesdream/donation.jsp?campaign=190&.